DataDog/integrations-core/docs/dev/create_a_tile.md

 ### How to resolve common validation errors

-Out-of-the-box integrations wtihin the integrations-extras repository can run into validation errors when the forked reposiotry is out of date with the origin.
+Out-of-the-box integrations wtihin the integrations-extras repository can run into validation errors when the forked repository is out of date with the origin.
 Follow the steps below to resolve the validation errors by rebasing.

 Updating the forked repository via the Web App

-1. Go to the github.com
+1. Go to github.com
 2. Go to your repositories
 3. Select your forked repo of integrations-extras
-4. Go to "sync fork"  in the github web--ui
+4. Go to "sync fork" in the top right corner
 5. Click "update branch"

 To rebase and push changes:

-1. git checkout <your working branch>
+1. `git checkout <your working branch>`

-2. git rebase master
+2. `git rebase master`

 -  If there are any merge conflicts, you'd resolve them here

-3. git push origin <working branch> -f
+3. `git push origin <working branch> -f`

 ## Further Reading